-- (a) answer the question in concise and clear fashion; or - (b) state that he or she takes the question as notice and answer it orally on a subsequent day under the item "Returns to Oral Questions"; or - (c) decline to answer. - (4) When a question is taken as notice, it shall be added to the Orders of the Day under the item "Returns to Oral Questions".
-The Speaker may rule out of order, any questions similar in nature to a question which has taken upon as notice on that same day.
+- (a) answer the question in concise and clear fashion; - (b) state that they take the question as notice and answer it orally on a subsequent day under the item "Returns to Oral Questions"; or - (c) decline to answer. - (3) When a question is taken as notice, the Speaker shall add it to the Orders of the Day under the item "Returns to Oral Questions".
+The Speaker may rule out of order, any questions similar in nature to a question which has been taken upon as notice on that same day.